Data Privacy Statement

 Pursued legitimate interests within the meaning of Article 6 para.
 1 lit. (f) of the GDPR: Interest in operating a website; protecting our computer systems against attacks and optimising our website; tracking attacks on our computer systems.

 Categories of recipients of personal data: The personal data mentioned in this section will only be disclosed to service providers for the operation of our website.
 Data submitted via the contact form and other forms will be forwarded to the persons needed / responsible for answering such enquiries.

 Storage period: The aforementioned personal data will generally be stored for a period of seven days, after which the data will be rendered anonymous or be deleted.
 This does not include data that (i) is still needed to investigate or track a cyber-attack or (ii) must be stored further in accordance with a legal or statutory retention obligation.
-We plan to keep the data you submit via the contact form and other forms for a period of ten years, after which the data will be deleted.
+We plan to keep the data you submit via the contact form and other forms for a period of two years, after which the data will be deleted.

 Obligation to provide personal data: The provision of the aforementioned personal data by you is neither required by law nor by any contractual agreements.
 Processing restrictions can restrict the use of some of our website functions.